antonia-white/deilen/README.md

 2. Create an untracked file called env.py in your repo and input the config vars you previously established in Heroku.
 3. Create a requirements.txt file
     - If you want to freeze your own packages into this file, run `pip3 freeze --local > requirements.txt` in the console.
-    - To install only the packages that are already listed in the GameBase repo requirements (if making a local copy/clone) run `pip3 install -r requirements.txt` in the console.
+    - To install only the packages that are already listed in the Deilen repo requirements (if making a local copy/clone) run `pip3 install -r requirements.txt` in the console.

 ### Cloning